turris-cz/user-docs/docs/geek/tos3_migration.md

 Message in question starts with with sentence: _Migraton from Turris OS 3.x was completed._.

+!!! danger
+    Before first reboot, after migration is completed, you have to run following command over SSH: `ROOT_DIR=/ /etc/updater/hook_postupdate/10_kernel-install`.
+    Failing to not do so can result in to not-booting router.

 ## Known problems and solutions
 You can encounter some problems that are caused by automatic migration.
 Not all problems can be automatically removed.
 These are known problems and solutions for